-The next thing that the couple has to do is the medical reports.
-The wife has to do blood tests and the unpleasant internal sonography.
-The husband undergoes blood tests and is asked to collect semen sample in toilets in most places.
-This marks the beginning of the couples agony.
+The next thing that the couple has to do is medical reports.
+The wife has to do blood tests and unpleasant internal sonography.
+The husband undergoes blood tests and is asked to collect semen samples in toilets in most places.
+This marks the beginning of the couple’s agony.
 In some cases, this becomes the routine of their lives for many more years to come.
 The only difference is that it may happen at different clinics and at different intervals with different doctors.

 As this starts happening, the couple starts planning their work commitments around the days of their treatment.
-The number of leaves start going up.
+The number of leaves starts going up.
 The performance at work drops.
-This is even more in the case of the woman who need to take more time off from work.
+This is even more in the case of the woman who needs to take more time off from work.
 In the process, some take the disastrous decision of resigning from work.
-This now means that every moment of their life is about the period dates, sonographies, injections, timed relations and pregnancy test.
+This now means that every moment of their life is about the period dates, sonographies, injections, timed relations, and pregnancy tests.
 How long can one tolerate this?
 The relation starts getting the dents.
-The happiness of marriage and the excitement of wanting a family have disappeared in thin air.
+The happiness of marriage and the excitement of wanting a family has disappeared in thin air.
 The couple starts to have excessive sex, they go on holidays and try to bury their emotions.
-When this approach does not work, the couple is now getting impatient and finally anger sets in.
+When this approach does not work, the couple is now getting impatient, and finally anger sets in.
 They get disappointed by their own bodies, their families, doctors and even god.

 If the simple approach does not work, the couple is advised to take the next step, which is normally IUI (Intrauterine insemination).
 This involves taking the tablets again for 5 days, followed by regular scans to check the growth of the egg.
 When the egg is ready as per the scan, an injection is given to release it at a fixed time.
 At this time, the husband gives a semen sample.
 This is then processed to select the best sperms to put in the right place (womb) at the right time (egg release time) by a fine catheter.
 This has a nominal success rate of 15 to 17%.
 This means that the chances of failure are very high and the treatment has to be done repeatedly sometimes.